-Various types of knee replacement surgeries are a popular choice for people with intractable knee pain.
+Various types of knee replacement surgeries are a popular choice for people with intractable knee pain caused by osteoarthritis.
+Both partial and total knee replacement (PKR, TKR) are common.
 As the technology improves, it’s also becoming available to younger patients.
-It is a huge industry, delivering hundreds of thousands of knee replacements annually in the US, and millions globally.
+This is a huge industry, delivering hundreds of thousands of knee replacements annually in the US, and millions globally.

 That’s a lot of bionic knees.

-That’s roughly a tie between the pros and the cons.
-Which is not a particularly encouraging outcome.
-It isn’t definitive either (and no single study ever can be).
+That’s roughly a tie between the pros and the cons, which is not an encouraging outcome for people considering surgery.